 The focus of the practice session should be more task-based than time-based, and parents should check their child’s assignment notebook or digital notebook each week to make sure that all of the tasks are being completed.
 Beginning students will spend less time completing all of their tasks (sometimes only 5-10 minutes per day), while more advanced students will require more time (30-60 minutes each day).

 It is best to practice at approximately the same time each day so a routine is established.
 Some examples might be: before/after school, before/after dinner, before/after homework, etc.

 After the first 90 days of study, each student is required to maintain an active account with Piano Marvel.
 More information about this software can be obtained at www.pianomarvel.com.
-A Piano Marvel account retails at $15 per month, but we have negotiated a group rate that saves you almost 50%, and is charged to your account in two payments (September and January).
+A Piano Marvel account retails at $15 per month, but we have negotiated a group rate of $120 per year that is charged to your account in three $40 payments (September, January, and May).

 Our goal is to have each student log 20 minutes of Piano Marvel every week, which takes approximately 1 hour.